6.3.4 Handling Local Macros

 There are two ways to organize custom macros in a package.

 The first possibility (the historical practice) is to list all your macros in acinclude.m4.
 This file will be included in aclocal.m4 when you run aclocal, and its macro(s) will henceforth be visible to autoconf.
-However if it contains numerous macros, it will rapidly become difficult to maintain, and it will be almost impossible to share macros between packages.
+However, if it contains numerous macros, it will rapidly become difficult to maintain, and it will be almost impossible to share macros between packages.

 AC_CONFIG_MACRO_DIRS([m4])

-aclocal will then take care of automatically adding m4/ to its search path for m4 files.
+aclocal will then take care of automatically adding m4/ to its search path for M4 files.

-When ‘aclocal’ is run, it will build an aclocal.m4 that m4_includes any file from m4/ that defines a required macro.
+When aclocal is run, it will build an aclocal.m4 that m4_includes any file from m4/ that defines a required macro.
 Macros not found locally will still be searched in system-wide directories, as explained in Macro Search Path.

 Custom macros should be distributed for the same reason that configure.ac is: so that other people have all the sources of your package if they want to work on it.
 In fact, this distribution happens automatically because all m4_included files are distributed.

-However there is no consensus on the distribution of third-party macros that your package may use.
+There is no consensus on the distribution of third-party macros that your package may use.
 Many libraries install their own macro in the system-wide aclocal directory (see Writing your own aclocal macros).
-For instance, Guile ships with a file called guile.m4 that contains the macro GUILE_FLAGS that can be used to define setup compiler and linker flags appropriate for using Guile.
+For instance, Guile ships with a file called guile.m4 that contains the macro GUILE_FLAGS that can be used to define compiler and linker flags appropriate for using Guile.
 Using GUILE_FLAGS in configure.ac will cause aclocal to copy guile.m4 into aclocal.m4, but as guile.m4 is not part of the project, it will not be distributed.
 Technically, that means a user who needs to rebuild aclocal.m4 will have to install Guile first.
 This is probably OK, if Guile already is a requirement to build the package.
 However, if Guile is only an optional feature, or if your package might run on architectures where Guile cannot be installed, this requirement will hinder development.
 An easy solution is to copy such third-party macros in your local m4/ directory so they get distributed.

 Since Automake 1.10, aclocal offers the option --install to copy these system-wide third-party macros in your local macro directory, helping to solve the above problem.